 Frequently Asked Questions

-- Can I make individual pies instead of one large one?
-Yes, this recipe is perfect for making individual pies, which are great for parties or easy portioning.
-Divide the cooled filling among 4-6 individual pie dishes, top each with a pastry lid, and bake for a slightly shorter time, around 25-30 minutes, until golden.
+Can I make individual pies?
+Yes.
+Divide the cooled filling among 4-6 individual pie dishes, top each with pastry, and bake for 25-30 minutes until golden.

 Hairy Bikers Turkey Ham Pie Recipe